 Demand that Danish Immigration Minister Kaare Dybvad Bek reverse his shameful policy towards Syrian refugees.
 Sign the petition and share widely.

-The fact is, no part of Syria is safe to return to.
-To this day the Syrian regime continues to kill, detain, and torture thousands of civilians.
+The fact is, Syria is not safe to return to and Syrians have established their lives in Danish society.
 By stripping Syrian refugees of protection, Denmark is tearing families apart and putting hundreds of people at risk – people who have already fled a brutal war and survived unimaginable human rights abuses.

 Danish authorities are expected to revoke the residencies of hundreds more Syrians in the coming months, which can split up families with different refugee statuses.
 They will be forced to either leave Denmark or move into deportation camps where they live in limbo under inhumane conditions and far from their friends, work and education.

 Prime Minister Mette Frederiksen’s anti-migration agenda is an attempt to appease far-right parties whose influence has increased in recent years.
 This racist decision sets a dangerous precedent for other countries that host refugees – but Denmark’s new coalition government could challenge this aggressive approach.